 In this updated edition for the ever-changing work environment, it's difficult to keep up with what behaviors are allowed and which can be considered harassment.
 This updated program brings greater awareness to the many types of harassment which can occur in the workplace.
 Use it with employees organization-wide for annual training or new employee orientation.

 There's more to harassment than just sex.
 What starts as under-the-radar harassment can evolve into discrimination when people are unaware of harassment's numerous ugly forms.
 This new release tackles harassment training using music, text and graphics to stimulate discussion.

-It would be hard to find a program more realistic in its examples and more probing of our preconceptions regarding what is and is not sexual harasment than He Said, She Said.
-Fully interactive, the sexual harassment training offers a wide range of industry settings and training modes.
+With multiple settings, it would be hard to find a program more realistic in its examples and more probing of our preconceptions regarding what is and is not sexual harasment than He Said, She Said.
+Great for discussion, this sexual harassment training offers a wide range of industry settings and training modes.

 Covering full legal aspects, timely information on sexual harassment issues that stem from email or internet misuse and also covers verbal, non-verbal and physical harassment.
 Available as a Series, or choose either Manager or Employee modules to fullfil organization-wide sexual harassment training requirements.